What to Know About Vehicle Recalls

 - The victim was injured as a result.

-- The victim’s injury caused them to suffer in a measureable way.
+- The victim’s injury caused them to suffer in a measurable way.

 Because vehicle crashes often result in serious injuries or even death, damages can be substantial in these types of claims.